Christmas Markets Along the Rhine- Cruise the Rhine in December

 What’s so fun about a Christmas Market Cruise along the Rhine?

 What better way to see the Rhineland, with its massive Castles, expansive vineyards, and beautiful cities and towns, than from the water?
 Since the towns aren’t that far apart, the cruising part of the Rhine Cruise is limited to a few hours a day.
 And when you arrive at your destination, you walk down the gangway right into the thick of things.
-Early Cities were built along the Rhine to make travel and commerce easier… today… some of the best parts of the Cities are still right along the water.
+Early cities were built along the Rhine to facilitate travel and commerce, and today, some of the best parts of the Cities are still located right along the water.

 I can’t imagine a more relaxed way to travel than a Rhine Cruise.